sylabs/singularity-cri-userdocs/docs/local.rst

 	sudo crictl start <CONTAINER_ID>

-Verify nginx container is running by opening `localhost:80 <http://localhost:80>`_ in any browser.
+Verify Nginx container is running by opening `localhost:80 <http://localhost:80>`_ in any browser.
-You should see nginx welcome page.
+You should see the Nginx welcome page.

 Running info container